Amrita-TIFAC-Cyber-Blockchain/Distributed-Identity-and-Verifiable-Claims-Using-Ethereum-Standards/README.md

-# Distributed Identity and Claims using ERC-725 and ERC-780 : A Compendium of Uses and Features
+# Distributed Identity and Verifiable Claims Using Ethereum Standards

 ## Abstract